Erotemic/utool/README.md

 Documenation: http://erotemic.github.io/utool

 Utool is a collection of tools that I've found useful.
 I've written most of them from scratch, but there are a few I've taken or partially taken from stackoverflow.
+References are given in most locations.
+Some of the older parts of the module may not have it, but I fix a missed reference whenever I see it.

 The module contains mostly standalone functions that could easilly be copy/pasted into your project as you see fit.
 I not to introduce too many